 As a mom to a daughter, I have often struggled with finding ways to connect with my baby girl.
-It’s not that I don’t want to build a bond with her or I don’t connect with her emotionally.
+It’s not that I don’t want to build a bond with her or connect with her emotionally.
 It’s just that I am not good at the whole June-Cleaver-let’s-bake-and-do-crafts-together style of mothering.
-I am a mom that finds it hard to be motherly, if that makes sense.
+I am a mom who finds it hard to be motherly.
 And I know I’m not alone in this.
-In fact, I’m shocked at the number of women whom, when I confess my serious lack of “motherly” skills, admit that they share the same dirty secret.
-These women soon become part of my tribe, y’all.
+When I confess my lack of “motherly” skills, I’m shocked at the number of women who admit that they share the same dirty secret.
+These women soon become part of my tribe, you all.
 Because it’s hard to find mom friends who share your “secret shame,” am I right?

-Regardless of my deficiencies as a Betty Crocker mom, I want to share some of the ways I’ve found to connect with your daughter.
-Give these tried and true ways I’ve found to build a bond with my sweet and sassy little girl a shot to connect to your daughter.
+Regardless of my deficiencies as a Betty Crocker mom, I want to share some ways I’ve found to connect with your daughter.
+Give these tried and true methods I’ve found to build a bond with my sweet and sassy little girl a shot to connect to your daughter.

 7 Ways to Connect With Your Daughter

 1. Get pampered together.

-Last year I took my daughter to the nail salon for the first time.
-We got a Mommy & Me manicure and pedicure, and I have never seen my girly girl more excited in her life.
+Last year, I took my daughter to the nail salon for the first time.
+We got a Mommy & Me manicure and pedicure, and I have never seen my girly girl more excited.
 She hasn’t stopped talking about it to this day and asks me often when we’re going back again.

 2. Play a game or do a puzzle together.

-My baby girl is SMART, and she loves to show off how big her brain is to her mama.
-When we play a game together or work on a puzzle or a word find or something similar, I can tell she feels a sense of pride in how smart she shows me she is, and we get to work on problem-solving together, which always creates a bond.
+My baby girl is SMART and loves showing off how big her brain is to me.
+When we play a game together, solve riddles, work on a puzzle, or a word find or something similar, I can tell she feels a sense of pride in how smart she shows me she is, and we get to work on problem-solving together, which always creates a bond.